agombolay/ribose-map/README.md

 4. **Sequence**: TAB files of raw & normalized frequencies for A, C, G, U/T at rNMP sites and 1-100 bp up/downstream

-5. **Distribution**: TAB, PNG, & BedGraph files of per-nucleotide rNMP coverage normalized for read depth
+5. **Distribution**: TAB, PNG, & BedGraph files of per-nucleotide rNMP coverage normalized for read depth of library

 6. **Hotspot**: PNG files of consensus sequences for top X% most abundant sites of rNMP incorporation